 In Notes from a Small Island, Bill Bryson travels Great Britain by road and rail.
 On his rambling circuit of the island, he visits most major cities and marvels at the names of less well-known places like Titsey and Farleigh Wallop.
-Along the way, despite his frequent quips about the food, the language, and the customs, he falls in love again with his adopted home.
+Along the way, despite his frequent complaints and quips about the food, the language, and the customs, he falls in love once again with his adopted home.

-“By the time I had finished my coffee and returned to the streets, the rain had temporarily abated, but the streets were full of vast puddles where the drains where unable to cope with the volume of water.
-Correct me if I’m wrong, but you would think that if one nation ought by now to have mastered the science of drainage, Britain would be it.”
+“By the time I had finished my coffee and returned to the streets, the rain had temporarily abated, but the streets were full of vast puddles where the drains were unable to cope with the volume of water.
+Correct me if I'm wrong, but you would think that if one nation ought by now to have mastered the science of drainage, Britain would be it.”